 “Plenty of customer experience professionals refer to NPS as very predictive, while others completely disagree.
 I say that it varies by the company or the industry.
 For example, we worked with the financial services company and asked the standard NPS question: “How likely are you to recommend [company] to a friend or colleague?”
 A surprising amount of people said they don’t discuss finances with their friends or colleagues.
 As a result, the scores were low, even though the customers actually liked the service."

 Recently, Bruce Temkin found out that 43% of CX professionals prefer NPS to other metrics, but also 42% of those consider NPS just “another metric”.
 "We’re stepping away from the idea that NPS is "the only" metric and thinking more like it’s "just another" metric.”

 "For me, the main problem of NPS is that people focus too much on the wrong ‘S.’ They think about the Net Promoter Score instead of the Net Promoter System.
-Companies miss out when they just focus on the score, and don’t go deep into the text responses.
+Companies miss out when they just focus on the score and don’t go deep into the text responses.
 Text analytics let you see all kinds of customer motivations, and show you whys.

-If you want to bring customer feedback into your organisation - the requirement #1 is to have a broad cross-functional team.
-Have all your employees involved so that they’re interested and active in the process and you don’t have to push your organisation alone.
+If you want to bring customer feedback into your organization - requirement #1 is to have a broad cross-functional team.
+Have all your employees involved so that they’re interested in and active in the process and you don’t have to push your organization alone.
 If you want to be successful, you should think strategically, find the right people to join you, and also learn the best practices from others (you could check Jim’s blog for great insights! - author's note).
 Follow the changes and trends in customer experience, I do believe we’re going to see more of text and voice analytics at work.”

 Did you like the article?
 Are you interested in Customer Experience?
 Our team has prepared a guide to CX for you.